kaleidocore/WarpManager/README.md

 ## Dissolve transition

 Dissolve transitions enable transition animations through the use of dissolve textures.
 A dissolve texture is just a grayscale image that the shader will sample from and use as a mask when rendering the transition color/image overlay.
 It starts with the dissolve color threshold set to fully black, gradually increasing it to fully white across the transition duration.
 At any given point in time, transition overlay pixels will only be drawn if the corresponding pixel in the dissolve texture is below the current threshold.
 This can effectively create infinite variations of transition animations.
-The addon ships with a bunch of default dissolve textures (mostly stolen from [http://github.com/sempitern0](https://github.com/sempitern0/warp)) and made accessible via the DissolvePattern class, but you can also provide your own.
+The addon ships with a bunch of default dissolve textures (mostly stolen from [http://github.com/sempitern0](https://github.com/sempitern0/warp)) and made accessible via the `DissolvePattern` class, but you can also provide your own Texture2D or resource path.

 The `Dissolve` transition adds the following properties:
 ```csharp